-This morning after breakfast we’ll enjoy the first walk of the day with an approximate travel time of 1-hour to Moonshine Gorge Circuit trail which follows Moonshine creek.
+This morning after breakfast we’ll enjoy Moonshine Gorge Circuit trail which follows Moonshine creek.
 The circuit is 5km.
-Along the way we’ll see tall Livistona Palms and cliff faces on both sides of the gorge providing shade and plenty of areas to rest and swim.
-On return to Home Valley Station we’ll enjoy lunch before enjoying a shorter 1km walk to Bindoola Falls and billabong where you may want to have another swim.
-Tonight we’ll enjoy a delicious meal in The Dusty Bar and Grill tonight served with Australian wine.
+Along the way, we’ll see tall Livistona Palms and cliff faces on both sides of the gorge providing shade and plenty of areas to rest and swim.
+Afterwards, we return to El Questro for a delicious lunch.
+We will then enjoy a cruise along the Chamberlain River, taking in the beauty of this region’s flora and fauna and one of the longest gorge systems in the Kimberley.
+Tonight enjoy dinner in the Steakhouse Verandah Restaurant served with Australian wine.

 This morning enjoy an early breakfast before we travel 45-minutes to Zebedee Springs, a natural oasis found after a short, easy walk.
 The trail leads us through dense Livistona Palms to a series of rocky thermal pools.
 The thermal springs are the perfect place to relax and take in the beauty that surrounds us.
 Next we’ll head to Emma Gorge for the last of our walking trails.
 Emma Gorge forms part of the Cockburn Ranges.
 This scenic trail takes us through a gorge characterised by cliff face escarpments reaching up to 120 metres high on both sides of the trail.
 See the ever-changing vegetation as you make your way along the gorge until you reach the crystal clear pools and a 65-metre waterfall.
 Enjoy a refreshing swim in the pools to cool off before enjoying lunch.
 After lunch we’ll transfer to Lake Argyle – the jewel of the Kimberley.
 The drive will take around 2-hours 15-minutes.
 Lake Argyle is located in the remote Kimberley region in the far north of Western Australia.
 The vast freshwater lake nestled amongst a rugged billion year old landscape is brimming with an abundance of wildlife and breath-taking colourful vistas.
 Our accommodation for the next two nights is at Lake Argyle Resort which has been designed and constructed specifically for the stunning Kimberley landscape overlooking the lake.
 Enjoy the delights of this property including the stunning infinity pool!
 35 metres of infinity wet edge, spa, and some of the most breath-taking scenery of the Kimberley’s!
 Once we’ve checked in and freshened up we’ll head out to Pannikin Bay Sunset Lookout (1.3km).
 Tonight we’ll enjoy a hearty dinner in the restaurant, served with wine.